root-project/web/manual/root_collections/index.md

 #### TObjArray Collection

-A [TObjArray](https://root.cern/doc/master/classTObjArray.html) is a collection that supports traditional array semantics via the overloading of `operator[]`.
+A {% include ref class="TObjArray" %} is a collection that supports traditional array semantics via the overloading of `operator[]`.

 The array expands automatically when objects are added.
 At creation time, one specifies the default array size (default = 16) and lower bound (default = 0).